 In another study examining HLA genotypes in EBA patients, it was found that HLA-DRB1*15:03 was overrepresented.2

 In concordance with the genetic permissiveness towards EBA in humans, an active murine model of EBA in which mice are immunized with murine Type VII collagen, the development of EBA depends on the strain of mouse used.3,4

 EBA is an exceedingly rare disease and considerably less frequent than other autoimmune bullous diseases (bullous pemphigoid, pemphigus vulgaris, dermatitis herpetiformis, etc.), which themselves are quite rare.
 In unselected bullous disease patients who exhibited an anti–basement membrane zone autoantibody in their blood, approximately 5% had the diagnosis of EBA or bullous SLE.5 This incidence is similar to those reported by other investigators.6 A prospective French study using electron and immune-electron microscopy to confirm the diagnosis of EBA, found an incidence rate as 0.17 to 0.26 per million people and accounted for only 2% to 3% of all patients with a subepidermal autoimmune bullous disease.7 The incidence of EBA in a region of Germany was 0.17, again confirming the rarity of EBA.8

 ETIOLOGY AND PATHOGENESIS

 EBA is a chronic, subepidermal blistering disease associated with autoimmunity to the collagen (Type VII collagen) within anchoring fibril structures that are located at the dermal–epidermal junction (DEJ).
 Although the precise etiology of EBA is unknown, most of the evidence suggests an autoimmune etiology.
-The immunoglobulin G (IgG) autoantibodies to Type VII collagen are associated with a paucity ...
+The immunoglobulin G (IgG) autoantibodies to Type VII collagen are associated ...